Levofloxacin Ecolevid, 500 mg 5 pcs

 Indications

-Out-of-hospital pneumonia;
+community-acquired pneumonia;

-Complicated urinary tract infections and pyelonephritis;
+complicated urinary tract infections and pyelonephritis;

-Chronic bacterial prostatitis;
+chronic bacterial prostatitis;

 acute sinusitis;